TrungDinhT/BSON-parser/README.md

 +   _operator[]_ (overloaded) for searching value by keyname.

 +   *key_iterator* for iterating through all parsed values following the order of insertion

+Test files are in folder "samples".
+Test by running file main (after compiling) with filename

+>> ./main test.bson